UltraMessaging/um_kb/kb/configuring-udp-based-transports.md

 It assumes you are familiar with the basics of Ultra Messaging's messaging paradigm and the basics of network data communication.

-This article is mostly concerned with configuration related to packet loss prevention and recovery.
+This article is mainly concerned with configuration related to packet loss prevention and recovery.

-UM's LBT-RM and LBT-RU transport types use very similar algorithms and therefore are typically configured in the same ways.
+UM's LBT-RM and LBT-RU transport types use very similar algorithms, and are typically configured in the same ways.
 Much of this article will focus on LBT-RM, and an LBT-RU user should simply map the concepts one-to-one.
 Corresponding RU links will be included as "(RU)".